Punganur Assembly constituency

-Punganur Assembly constituency is a constituency in Chittoor district of Andhra Pradesh that elects represtatives to the Andhra Pradesh Legislative Assembly in India.
+Punganur Assembly constituency is a constituency in Annamayya district and Chittoor district of Andhra Pradesh that elects represtatives to the Andhra Pradesh Legislative Assembly in India.
 It is one of seven assembly segments of Rajampet Lok Sabha constituency.

 Peddireddy Ramachandra Reddy is the current MLA, having won the 2019 Andhra Pradesh Legislative Assembly election from YSR Congress Party.
 As of 25 March 2019, there are a total of 229,261 electors in the constituency.
 The constituency was established in 1951, as per Delimination Orders (1951).